 A common conversation like this is often followed by a period of tenuous wandering trying to find something that all of you would like to go on.
 When your group finally finds something that has majority appeal, you all walk to it, and then there is another debate about whether or not the line is too long.
 If it is decided the line is too long, then there is more aimless wandering.
 Then there are a few in the group who have to go to the bathroom, so the rest of you also decide to go to be sure you won't have to go in another half hour.
 Before you know it, you all have been in the park for an hour and have yet to go on a ride, or even get in line for one.
-Imagine your whole day going like this and you will be lucky to get on seven rides, especially with breaking for meals and perhaps "beat the heat" breaks which consist of a cold beverage and sitting in the shade or an air conditioned facility.
+Imagine your whole day going like this and you will be lucky to get on seven rides, especially with breaking for meals and perhaps "beat the heat" breaks which consist of a cold beverage and sitting in the shade or an air-conditioned facility.

 One recommendation to avoid this is that if you have either never been to Cedar Point or have not been for a long time, or for whatever reason do not know your way around, print out or buy a park map.
-There are some standing ones in the park, but it is better to keep one on yourself.
-Obviously this is not necessary if you know your way around.
+There are some standing ones in the park, but it is better to keep one to yourself.
+Obviously, this is not necessary if you know your way around.

 To minimize debate, it is best to split up into small groups of two or three people, and definitely no more than four.
-If there are ten people, you can split up in three to five groups of two to four people.
+If there are ten people, you can split up into three to five groups of two to four people.
 Communicate your taste in rides beforehand.
 Different people have different levels of bravery and adventure when it comes to thrill rides.
 It would not be a compatible mix to have a group of three consisting of two people who can't wait to get on the Millennium Force with one person who won't go on anything bigger than the Mine Ride or Wildcat.
-The large group can collectively decide on "meet back" times in case there is a particular place you all want to go on at once, or a meal break where you all can share your ride experiences.
+The large group can collectively decide on "meet back" times in case there is a particular place you all want to go on at once or a meal break where you all can share your ride experiences.
 This can be done every two to three hours.

-After you have separated into your subgroups, instead of debating where to go when, each of you should take turns being the navigator for a set period of time, perhaps also two to three hour intervals.
-That way everyone in the group will get to go on rides that are of the highest priority for them.
+After you have separated into your subgroups, instead of debating where to go when, each of you should take turns being the navigator for a set period of time, perhaps also at two to three-hour intervals.
+That way everyone in the group will get to go on rides that are of the highest priority to them.
 It will also eliminate the aimless wandering and arguing over the line length and desirability of the ride.
-If the other one or two people in the subgroup strongly dislike the ride the navigator has picked, they could always either sit it out and wait for the rest of the group, or go on a nearby ride that has a shorter projected waiting time and meet back at the ride the navigator has picked.
+If the other one or two people in the subgroup strongly dislike the ride the navigator has picked, they could always either sit it out and wait for the rest of the group or go on a nearby ride that has a shorter projected waiting time and meet back at the ride the navigator has picked.
 Do not make the navigator wait for you at your ride, because after all, it is not your turn to direct the subgroup.

 When you are the navigator, take into account where you are located in the park when you take over.
 If Top Thrill Dragster is your top priority ride, but you are at the furthest distance from it, it may be best to not go there first.
-If you are navigator for a group of three for one third of a 10 AM to 10 or 11 PM, or 12 AM day, you will have plenty of time to get there.
-Consider the other members of your group in terms of quantity of rides.
+If you are a navigator for a group of three for one-third of a 10 AM to 10 or 11 PM, or 12 AM day, you will have plenty of time to get there.
+Consider the other members of your group in terms of the quantity of rides.
 Do not go lapping back and forth if your first and second priority rides are at opposite ends of the park.
 It is an often said phrase "Quality over quantity".
 But the truth is, every ride in Cedar Point is a quality ride.
 You may not like every single one of them without exception, but there will certainly be a ride right nearby that you will love.